 Click here, for more info on marketplace facilitator laws in each state.

 For states that don’t have marketplace facilitator laws, you may need to collect and remit taxes for your Amazon sells.
 Check the state economic nexus laws here.

 What You Should Be Doing

 So, is there really anything left that needs to be taken care of in states with marketplace facilitator laws?
 This depends on your business processes (if you use multiple sales channels in multiple states).
 Here are some of those moving pieces we talked about:

 Keeping Your Sales Tax Permits

 Amazon, as well as all other marketplace facilitators, only handle sales taxes on transactions made through their platforms.
 If you are selling through Amazon as well as through a business website or non-marketplace facilitator channel, then you need to calculate, collect, remit, and file your own taxes on those other sales.
 This means you need a current sales tax license or permit in that state.
-If you are ONLY selling through Amazon (or another marketplace facilitator) in a state, then you don’t need to even register with the states, let alone file and remit.
-The only exception to this is for Washington.
-In Washington, remote sellers file Business and Occupation (B&O) tax which includes sales tax.
-So, even if their sales tax liability is zero, that’s only part of the B&O return, and they still need to file that return.
+If you are ONLY selling through Amazon (or another marketplace facilitator) in a state, then you still need to register with those states, but when you file you will have a $0 filing.

 As an Amazon seller, it’s important you stay informed so you can avoid any fines or extra hassle.